 The South Bay produces lots of riders who can absolutely smoke it on the uphills.
 This is due in part to the excellent climbing available on the Palos Verdes Peninsula.
 Below is my ranking of the ten best climbs.
 Route descriptions are referenced according to Strava.

 1. Forrestal-Ganado-Domes: 3.4 miles, average grade 6.3%.
 The toughest climb on the peninsula.
 It begins on Forrestal when you turn off of PV Drive South, connects with Ganado, then takes Crest all the way to the radar domes.
 If you do “Segment Search” in Strava for “The Big One, Rancho Palos Verdes, CA,” you’ll find it.
 It’s a solid 20-minute climb.
 The first part of Forrestal is deceptively steep, and the rest of the climb to Crest is not deceptive at all.
 It goes up, and up, and up.
+There is one place where you have to dismount and squeeze through a narrow gate to connect to the rest of the climb.
 The wall before Ganado is horrific, and Ganado itself is beyond horrific.
 This is as close to a pro climb as we have in the South Bay.
 Long, leg breaking, steep, lung busting, relentless, and ridden rarely because it hurts so much.

 3. The Switchbacks: The Strava segment is called “RPV Switchbacks.”
 This is the gold standard climb in the South Bay.
 1.9 miles, 5.1%, and a mere 508 feet of climbing, it’s hardly a tough or challenging climb.
 You can big ring it or spin it…as you wish.
 However, if you want to crack the top three times, get ready to leave something on the road.
 This is the most popular climb in the South Bay; everyone’s done it, it’s drilled every single week on the Donut Ride, and although there are many harder climbs, there’s none that’s tougher if you’re out hunting a legit Strava KOM.
 Which I know you’re not.
 But just in case…